MeriDK/AstroM3/README.md

 ## Data

-AstroM3Dataset is a multimodal time-series astronomy dataset for variable star classification.
-It includes photometry, spectra, and metadata features and is available in two formats on Hugging Face Datasets:
+AstroM3 is a multimodal time-series astronomy dataset for variable star classification.
+It includes photometry, spectra, metadata and is available in two formats on Hugging Face Datasets:

 1. MeriDK/AstroM3Dataset - Original data using a custom loading script.
-2. MeriDK/AstroM3Processed - Preprocessed version in Parquet and Hugging Face format for faster loading.
+2. MeriDK/AstroM3Processed - Preprocessed version ready for training.

 The dataset is automatically downloaded during training, so no manual loading is required.

-Each sample consists of:

-- Photometry: Light curve data `(N, 3)` (time, flux, flux error).
-- Spectra: Spectral observations `(M, 3)` (wavelength, flux, flux error).
-- Metadata:
-  - `meta_cols`: Dictionary of metadata feature names and values.
-  - `photo_cols`: Dictionary of photometric feature names and values.
-- Label: Class name.

 ### 1. MeriDK/AstroM3Dataset